This is a sponsored post written by me on behalf of Holland House Cooking Wines.

-White Cooking Wine Couscous with Garlic and Mint is the perfect spring side dish for pairing with lamb, chicken, seafood and fish.
+White Wine Couscous with Garlic and Mint is the perfect spring side dish for pairing with lamb, chicken, seafood and fish.
 This mild and fresh couscous recipe can’t be beat!

 It is usually the only time mint jelly makes an appearance as well.
 Served with lamb, mint jelly offers sweetness to counterbalance the sometimes-gamey taste of lamb.

-This year, instead of plopping down a serving dish of green goo (no offense to mint jelly, I still love you) I decided to have mint make an appearance in a different dish: White Cooking Wine Couscous.
+This year, instead of plopping down a serving dish of green goo (no offense to mint jelly, I still love you) I decided to have mint make an appearance in a different dish: White Wine Couscous.

 Holland House Cooking Wines are my go-to brand for quality cooking wines.
 They use wine blended with seasonings that offer a bold zing of flavor.